 Pub.
 L. 103-355, title V, §5061, Oct.
 13, 1994, 108 Stat.
 3352, as amended by Pub.
 L. 104-106, div.
 D, title XLIII, §4302(a), Feb.
 10, 1996, 110 Stat.
 658; Pub.
 L. 105-85, div.
 A, title VIII, §850(f)(1), Nov.
 18, 1997, 111 Stat.
-1849, provided that:

-"(a) IN GENERAL.-The Administrator for Federal Procurement Policy (in this section referred to as the 'Administrator') may conduct a program of tests of alternative and innovative procurement procedures.
+1849, provided that: "(a) IN GENERAL.-The Administrator for Federal Procurement Policy (in this section referred to as the Administrator') may conduct a program of tests of alternative and innovative procurement procedures.
 To the extent consistent with this section, such program shall be conducted consistent with section 15 of the Office of Federal Procurement Policy Act (41 U.S.C.
 413).
 No more than 6 such tests shall be conducted under the authority of this subsection, and not more than 1 such test shall be conducted under such authority in an agency.

-"(b) DESIGNATION OF AGENCIES.-Each test conducted pursuant to subsection (a) shall be carried out in not more than 2 specific procuring activities in an agency designated by the Administrator.
-Each agency so designated shall select the procuring activities participating in the test with the approval of the Administrator and shall designate a procurement testing official who shall be responsible for the conduct and evaluation of tests within that agency. "(c) TEST REQUIREMENTS AND LIMITATIONS.-(1) Each
+"(b) Designation of Agencies.-Each test conducted

+pursuant to subsection (a) shall be carried out in not more than 2 specific procuring activities in an agency designated by the Administrator.
+Each agency so designated shall select the procuring activities participating in the test with the approval of the Administrator and shall designate a procurement testing official who shall be responsible for the conduct and evaluation of tests within that agency.

+"(c) Test Requirements and Limitations.-(1) Each

-"(c) TEST REQUIREMENTS AND LIMITATIONS.-(1) Each test conducted under subsection (a)-
+test conducted under subsection (a)-

-"(A) shall be developed and structured by the Administrator or by the agency senior procurement executive designated pursuant to section 16(3) of the Office of Federal Procurement Policy Act (41 U.S.C.
-414(3)) in close coordination with the Administrator; and
+'(A) shall be developed and structured by the Administrator or by the agency senior procurement executive designated pursuant to section 16(3) of the Office of Federal Procurement Policy Act ([former] 41 U.S.C.
+414(3)) in close coordination with the Administrator: and contract awarded in conducting the tests under sub-section (a) (including the cost of options if all options were to be exercised) may not exceed \$5,000,000.